dingran/vae-mxnet/README.md

 # Variational autoencoders in MXNet/Gluon

-Various implementations of variational autoencoders using MXNet/Gluon.
+Implementations of variational autoencoders using MXNet/Gluon.

-## Basic implementation

 ### References: